What Is the GMAT Test? – Guide for International Students

 By Shorelight Team

-Last updated on August 3, 2023
+Last updated on July 23, 2024

 What Is the GMAT?

-Business school admissions staff primarily use the GMAT exam to measure applicants’ skills with business-related topics and to determine if they have the required skills and knowledge to succeed at their school’s graduate business program.
+Business school admissions staff primarily use the exam to measure applicants’ skills with business-related topics and to determine if they have the required skills and knowledge to succeed at their school’s graduate business program.

 Programs from different disciplines, such as law and medicine, will have their own unique entrance exams.
 You can learn more about these in our guide to standardized tests.